 RESEARCH AND TEACHING INTERESTS

-Roman history, especially cultural and intellectual history; Roman religion; Second Temple and Rabbinic Judaism; Early Christianity; Epigraphy; History of law in antiquity.
+Roman history, especially cultural and intellectual history; religion in the Roman world, including Second Temple and Rabbinic Judaism and Early Christianity; Epigraphy.

 Assistant Professor of Classics, University of California, Berkeley, From July 2016.

 Assistant Professor of Classics, University of Cincinnati, Cincinnati, OH.
 From August 2013 to June 2016.